wutu/pimatic-mqtt/README.md

 ## To Do

+- [x] Reflecting external condition for dimmer
-- [ ] Reflecting external condition for buttons and dimmer
+- [ ] Reflecting external condition for buttons
 - [ ] QoS
-- [ ] Processing json string in payload
+- [ ] Processing JSON-encoded object
 - [ ] Make payload configurable for all device
 - [x] Buttons Device
 - [x] Configurable PWM range for Dimmer